mrommel/Colony/README.md

 - call for allies - trumpet / horn - (to help with re quest)

 - incl 'shop' and detail screen
-- find them on the map
+- find them on the map - implemented

 ## Maybe
 - collect wood with axemann